opendatalu/datagouvlu-pages/pages/en/publishing.md

 The [Open Definition](http://opendefinition.org/) defines open data as data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and share alike.
 Important aspects are:

-*   **Availability and access:**the data must be available as a whole and at no more than a reasonable reproduction cost, preferably as internet downloads.
+*   **Availability and access:** the data must be available as a whole and at no more than a reasonable reproduction cost, preferably as internet downloads.
 The data must also be available in a convenient and modifiable form.
-*   **Re-use and redistribution:**the data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets.
+*   **Re-use and redistribution:** the data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets.
-*   **Universal participation:**everyone must be able to use, re-use and redistribute - there should be no discrimination against fields of endeavor or against persons or groups.
+*   **Universal participation:** everyone must be able to use, re-use and redistribute - there should be no discrimination against fields of endeavor or against persons or groups.
 For example, restrictions that would prevent commercial use, or certain purposes (e.g. only in education), are not allowed.

 The principal goal of this openness of datasets is their interoperability, i.e. the ability to intermix with other datasets.
 The combination of different datasets together potentially leads to more and better products and services.

 What Data can be opened up?
 ---------------------------

-Data that is not subject to legal publication restrictions, like for example in case of personal data, intellectual property, national security aspects ... can principally be taken into consideration to be made available as open data.
+Data that is not subject to legal publication restrictions, like for example in case of personal data, intellectual property, national security aspects, can principally be taken into consideration to be made available as open data.
 In case of public sector bodies, the publication of data is ruled by the [Open data law of 29 November 2021 - Loi du 29 novembre 2021 sur les données ouvertes et la réutilisation des informations du secteur public](https://legilux.public.lu/eli/etat/leg/loi/2021/11/29/a836/jo).
 The focus is on non-personal data, which does not contain information about specific individuals.

 What strategy should be adopted for opening up data?
 ----------------------------------------------------